skhan-tech/skhan-tech.github.io/about.md

 ---

 <p class="message">
   Hey there!
 Welcome to my blog.
-I use this space to write about data science work i'm doing.
+I use this space to write about data science work I'm doing.
 </p>

 Thanks for reading!